-Lift & Slide Doors are also available in all product types although the slimmest sightlines will be typically available with aluminium options.
-Composite and timber options can provide improved thermal performance but normally come with a slightly larger profile. uPVC can provide a good cost alternative to aluminium but again the sightline will generally increase and the sizes are more limited due to profile strength.
+Lift & Slide Doors are also available in all product types, although the slimmest sightlines will be typically available with aluminium options.
+Composite and timber options can provide improved thermal performance but normally come with a slightly larger profile. uPVC can provide a good cost alternative to aluminium, but the sightline will increase, and the sizes are more limited due to profile strength.

-If you would like to see both In-Line Sliding and Lift & Slide Doors in operation we have a number on display at our showroom in Bracknell in a variety of material options.
+If you want to see both In-Line Sliding and Lift & Slide Doors in operation, we have a number on display at our showroom in Bracknell in various material options.

 Read our previous post - « Blog: The Re-Birth of the Sliding Door